Skip to content

 Some tasks are straightforward and may require only a single quick response, without much thinking or reasoning.
 Others can involve multiple stages—such as planning, generating intermediate outputs, verifying results, applying changes, and self-correcting—each of which can add to the credits count.

-Prompts that include large amounts of context (such as attached blocksarrow-up-right, long user query messages, etc.) or file attachments like imagesarrow-up-right may also increase the number of credits used due to increased token consumption.
+Prompts that include large amounts of context (such as attached blocks, long user query messages, etc.) or file attachments like images may also increase the number of credits used due to increased token consumption.

 Many model prompts include repeated content, like system instructions: